The Infinite Staircase

 - The mage had more than a few magical constructs as servants and bodyguards (most purchased from more skilled mages).
 Fear of these constructs also protects the tower.

-- The mage had allies on the Elemental plane of Earth.
-The well-lanned say the Ruvkova of that plane, specifically.
+- The mage had allies on the Elemental Plane of Earth.
+The well-lanned say the ruvkova of that plane, specifically.

 - Rich and well-travelled, the tower contains a fair number of objects which, while not strictly powerful or valuable, are odd, collectable, or otherwise curious (supposedly, these objects were collected on his travels).

-- The Dark: A little truth known to a very select few is that, thought the mage is dead, he still lives in his Tower.
-It seems that, when he died, he became an Einherar, and, affected by his wanderlust, went on a quest to learn his past (during which he became significantly more powerful, no longer having wealth to buy his way through tough times).
+- The Dark:Â AÂ little truth known to a very select few is that, thought the mage is dead, he still lives in his Tower.
+It seems that, when he died, he became an einheriar, and, affected by his wanderlust, went on a quest to learn his past (during which he became significantly more powerful, no longer having wealth to buy his way through tough times).
 When he did learn who he had been, he returned to the Tower, slipped in, and now pursues research in between his frequent wanderings around the planes.

 - Another unclear matter was the mage’s speciality.
 The truth is that he is indeed an Dimensionalist, using his extensive knowledge of the planes and magical dimensions to facilitate his travels.
 As such, the interior of the Tower is larger that the exterior would suggest, and is as once a palace for guests and a death-trap for thieves.
-The very adventurers who have made it in recently haven’t made it out yet — though some are still alive, either lost in the seemingly endless halls of the place or locked up in the dungeons.
+The very adventurers who have made it in recently haven’t made it out yet—though some are still alive, either lost in the seemingly endless halls of the place or locked up in the dungeons.

 Source: Belarius